guardian/toolargetool/README.md

 ## Release process

-_Note: these instructions will only work if you have the relevant Bintray credentials_
+_Note: these instructions will only work if you have the required credentials for publishing to the `com.gu` Sonatype repository._

-1. Open `toolargetool/bintray.gradle`.
-2. Increase all the version numbers.
+1. Increase all the version number in `toolargetool/build.gradle`
-3. Make a commit and tag it with `git tag -a v<version number> -m "<message>"`.
+2. Make a commit and tag it with `git tag -a v<version number> -m "<message>"`.
-4. Run `./gradlew clean install && ./gradlew bintrayUpload`.
+3. Run `./gradlew publishReleasePublicationToSnapshotRepository`.